-Stay In The Loop in a puzzle-platformer submitted to the 2024 GMTK Game Jam under the theme: loop.
+PROJECT OVERVIEWStay In The Loop in a puzzle-platformer submitted to the 2024 GMTK Game Jam under the theme: loop.
 The player is in a time loop with various others wandering around the randomized levels.
 You must find and run into the single NPC in each level who is in the timeloop with you by analyzing everyones movements until you find one repeating the same set of actions over and over.
 Avoid running into all other NPCs as they will set you back 15 seconds.
 You must do this before the time limit runs out or else your time loop will break!

+REFLECTIONSI learned and grew a lot during this game jam.
+During game jams I tend to unintentionally leave little to no time for playtesting.
 With each game jam I participate in I hold it to myself to break this habit.
-This time around I managed to hold a couple of playtests
+This time around I managed to hold a couple of playtests halfway through and on the final day.
+It's not where I want it yet, but it's an improvement and something I'm excited to keep working on.

 Levels are designed to accommodate many NPCs while allowing the player to enjoy traversal and easily and locate the target.
 I used a grapple point mechanic to allow players to soar over the NPCs giving them a dynamic traversal option, the choice to stay in the air, and a chance to aim for the right NPC.
 Grapple points were each intentionally placed based on many tests on each map to see where I might have a hard time reaching the correct NPC or avoiding the rest of them, and where they were the most fun to use.